 One of the things the Logansport Re-Imagined team has consistently heard is that residents want more and better communication about things happening in the community.

-This page provides a central location to find information and updates about many of the projects happening in Logansport, Indiana.
+We’re working to develop this page as a central location to find information and updates about many of the projects happening in Logansport, Indiana.

 New Businesses and Business Expansions